Electricity/Fuel pump hike: NLC insists on nationwide protest

 He said that NEC also observed that the privatisation process that was done seven years ago had not yielded any positive result and that the entire sector was sold at about N400 billion.

-He also noted that the Federal Government within the last four years have injected N1.53 trillion over and above the amount that was used to sell those important assets.
+He also noted that the Federal Government within the last four years has injected N1.53 trillion over and above the amount that was used to sell those important assets.

-“Therefore, NEC came to the conclusion that the entire privatisation process have failed and the electricity hike, is a continuous process of exploitation of Nigerians,” he said.
+“Therefore, NEC came to the conclusion that the entire privatisation process has failed and the electricity hike, is a continuous process of exploitation of Nigerians,” he said.

 According to him, this is whether it is in the name of deregulation or subsidiary removal, what is obvious is that the fuel price hike has further eroded the gains of the N30, 000 National Minimum Wage, as it has spiral effects.

-“NEC thought that on the issue of deregulation, it will be a continuous exploitation if it is imported driven.
-While demanding that our three refineries should be made to work optimally, and then it will be beneficial to Nigerians. ” he said.
+“NEC thought that on the issue of deregulation, it will be continuous exploitation if it is imported driven.
+While demanding that our three refineries should be made to work optimally, and then it will be beneficial to Nigerians,” he said.

-The NLC president also said that NEC also concluded that “government has no business in doing business.”
+The NLC president also said that NEC also concluded that “the government has no business in doing business.”

 He said that the primary purpose of governance was about the security and welfare of the Nigerian people.